edgelesssys/constellation/docs/docs/workflows/storage.md

 ## Installation

-The following installation guide gives a brief overview of using CSI-based confidential cloud storage for persistent volumes in Constellation.
+The following installation guide gives an overview of how to securely use CSI-based cloud storage for persistent volumes in Constellation.

 <tabs groupId="csp">
 <tabItem value="azure" label="Azure" default>